-Badou Jack was born in 1983 in Stockholm, Sweden to a Gambian father and Swedish mother.
+Badou “The Ripper” Jack was born October 31, 1983 in Stockholm, Sweden to a Gambian father and Swedish mother.
+Jack is one of eight siblings.
 He began boxing in 2001 at the age of 18.
-As an amateur he held a record of 150-25.
-In 2007, the Swedish Boxing Federation named Badou boxer of the year.
-He went on to qualify for the 2008 Olympic games and represented his father’s country of Gambia.
+As an amateur, he held a record of 150-25.
+In 2007, the Swedish Boxing Federation named Badou Jack boxer of the year.
+He then went on to qualify for the 2008 Olympic games where he represented his father’s country of Gambia.

-Badou turned professional in 2009.
-He came to the United States in 2011, impressing fans from Atlantic City to New York to Las Vegas.
-Badou (13-0, 9 KO’s) now makes his home in Las Vegas, NV.
-In 2012 Floyd Mayweather spotted Badou during a sparring session with Andre Dirrell.
-Floyd was impressed with his style and soon after invited Badou to join Mayweather Promotions.
-Badou works out at the Mayweather Boxing Club and is trained by Eddie Mustafa Muhammad.
+Jack took his talents to the professional level in 2009.
+He arrived in the United States in 2011, impressing fans from Atlantic City to New York to Las Vegas, the city he would eventually call home.
+In 2012, Floyd Mayweather spotted Jack during a sparring session with Andre Dirrell.
+Floyd was so impressed with his unique style that he extended an invitation to him to join Mayweather Promotions.